Subham-Maity/fullstack_advance/7. Nest.js/lesson02/README.md

 yarn start:dev

 yarn test:e2e

+docker ps   //two container should be running

+//for check the prisma studio for the test database

+npx dotenv -e .env.test prisma studio

+//for check the prisma studio for the dev database

+npx prisma studio
 ```

 - Run `yarn db:dev:restart` to restart the database and migrate the database to our dev database.